ARCC-RACE/jetson_car/README.md

 - On the jetson run `rosdep install --from-paths src --ignore-src -r -y` and `catkin_make` in the jetsoncar_ws
 - Run the controller.sh or jetson.sh scripts to get the devices setup and communicating with each other OR run `export ROS_MASTER_URI=http://tegra-ubuntu.local:11311` and `export ROS_HOSTNAME=hostname_of_machine.local`
    - It is highly recommended that you run the controller.sh and jetson.sh scripts on their respective devices
+- See `DualShock 4 Controller Setup` section for setting up the controller with the correct platform

 #### Important Notes
 - When running the jetson car with WiFi make sure that WiFi power saving mode is off. `sudo iw dev wlan0 set power_save off` and check with `sudo iw dev wlan0 get power_save`.
 This needs to be done each time the WiFi reconnects to a new network.